machanism-org/machai/ghostwriter/src/site/markdown/index.md

 - Provide a baseline instruction set for files that do not carry their own embedded `@guidance:` blocks.
 - Allow centralized, repeatable prompting for a scan run (for example: summarize Markdown files, modernize headers, add missing Javadoc).
-- Enable prompting when running in Act mode (where the act prompt is treated as the processors default prompt).
+- Enable prompting when running in Act mode (where the act prompt is treated as the processor’s default prompt).

 ### How it works